mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

   always be treated as a preprocessing step.
 * **Delete Rule 2**:  Any deletions of documents in normalization collections should be done through one of the MongoDB APIs.
-If such housecleaning is needed it is the user's responsibility to assure this does not leaving unresolved cross-references to waveform data.
+If such housecleaning is needed it is the user's responsibility to assure this does not leave unresolved cross-references to waveform data.
 * **Delete Rule 3**:  Deletes of waveform data, wf collections, history, and error log data are best done through the mspass Database